Interested to know more and speak to Kin-Wai personally? Come to our event on 27 July, 630 pm onwards!

 With the growth platform we provide, the startups can grow to an exciting stage where our biggest strength will come in.
 We help chart out an IPO or a merger & acquisition plan.
 As a team, we have built many businesses and successfully exited from them.
 Not many people in this region can claim multiple exits under their belt.
 We have done it again and again, methodologically (not a fluke).

 Most recently we IPOed one of our portfolio companies, iCandy Interactive Limited (ASX: ICI) on the ASX at a market capitalization of AUD45m.
-It is the first mobile game studio from Southeast Asia to IPO.
+It is the first mobile game studio in Southeast Asia to IPO.

 The New Savvy: What is Your Ambition?